bobbymccullough/AmbientWeather-Integration/README.md

 Fixed a problem where Ambient does some system maintenance every day and the system restarts/resets.
 This app would loose connection but would always reconnect.
 The issue is it wouldn't "resubscribe."
 I moved the subscribe section up to be a part of the Connect section (which re-ran every time properly) and so far it seems to have worked.

+Moved the program to AWS in the free tier.
+Everything is working so far...

 Contents:

 License.md - ok, whatever<br/>